Eurovision Song Contest 2018: Final

+12 points

+Below is a summary of all 12 points received in the final.
+In the jury vote, Austria received the maximum score of 12 points from nine countries, with Sweden receiving eight sets of 12 points.
+Cyprus received the maximum score from six countries, Israel was awarded five sets of 12 points, and Germany received four sets of 12 points.
+Estonia was awarded two sets of 12 points each, and Albania, Denmark, France, Italy, Lithuania, Moldova, Norway, and Serbia were each awarded one set of 12 points.

+In the public vote, Israel received the maximum score of 12 points from eight countries, with Lithuania receiving five sets of 12 points.
+Serbia received the maximum score from four countries, and Cyprus, Denmark, Italy, and Ukraine were each awarded three sets of 12 points.
+Albania, Czech Republic, Estonia, Germany, and Moldova received two sets of maximum scores each, and Bulgaria, Hungary, the Netherlands, and Spain were each awarded one set of 12 points.

 Broadcasts

-The European Broadcasting Union provided international live streams of both semi-finals and the grand final through their official YouTube channel with no commentary.
+The European Broadcasting Union provided international live streams with no commentary of both semi-finals and the final through their official YouTube channel.
 The live streams were geo-blocked to viewers in Bolivia, Canada, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Panama, Paraguay, United States, Uruguay and Venezuela due to rights limitations.

 Countries may add commentary from commentators working on-location or remotely at the broadcaster.
 Commentators can add insight to the participating entries and the provision of voting information.